 Table 1: Rating of aspects of academic writing according to level of difficulty

-A detailed analysis of the responses presented in Table 1 above shows that writing introductions, referring to sources, revising written work, writing references/bibliography, writing conclusions and writing body sections are considered to be easier than the remaining aspects.
-This may be because this set of skills applies to all languages (to varying degrees) and respondents had written ‘academic texts’ before (BA/BSc and/or Masters Dissertations) mainly in French.
-As for the remaining set of skills (except planning written assignments), they necessarily require a certainlevel of knowledge of English, which many of them did not have.
-However, the respondents’ written texts reveal difficulties even with those aspects that were said to be easy or neutral.
-For instance, a paragraph from one essay by Frank, who pointed out that ‘expressing ideas clearly’ is easy for him, reads as follows:
+The responses presented in Table 1 indicate that writing introductions, referring to sources, revising written work, writing references/bibliography, writing conclusions and writing ‘body sections’ are considered to be easier than the remaining aspects.
+This may be because this set of knowledge and skills applies to all languages (to varying degrees) and respondents had written ‘academic texts’ before (BA/BSc and/or Masters Dissertations) mainly in French.
+By contrast, the remaining sets of knowledge and skills (except planning written assignments), necessarily require knowledge of English for academic purposes, which many of them did not have.
+However, the respondents’ written texts reveal difficulties even with those aspects that they claimed were easy or about which they were neutral.
+For instance, a paragraph from an essay written by Frank, who pointed out that ‘expressing ideas clearly’ is easy for him, reads as follows:

 Flinders and Thornton (2004) refer to Goodlad’s critic of national curriculum reform in his book; School curriculum in the United States where he is questioning about how curriculum content is determined and the way it should be teaching.
 Draws on Dewey (1938) views he argues that curriculum content should be designed according to children-centered and society-oriented.

-The lecturer’s comments about the paragraph wereactually a question asking what it means, implying that the meaning was not clear.
-Again, while this student indicated that writing introductions is easy for him, the first paragraph of the same essay is as long as a half of the whole text.
-It is difficult, therefore, to work out whether the whole of it is an introduction or where the introduction ends.
-Moreover, while the student points out that ‘referring to sources’ is easy, references were missing for some arguments in the first and second essays as shown by the lecturer’s critical comment.
+The main idea in the above paragraph which, apparently, is what Goodlad is criticising is not specified and his argument is not presented.
+So, the point which is made in the paragraph is not clear.
+The lecturer’s comment about the paragraph was a question asking what the student meant.
+Again, while this student indicated that writing introductions was easy for him, the first paragraph of the same essay continued for so long that it became half of the text with no clear indication of where the introduction ended Moreover, while the student claimed that ‘referring to sources’ was easy, references were missing for some arguments in his first and second essays as shown by the lecturer’s comment/question ‘according to … ?’, which is found in two of this student’s three assignments.

-Other examples are drawn from John’s essay.When completing the questionnaire, this informant pointed out that ‘referring to sources’ is easy for him.
-However, an examination of his essay reveals the opposite.
-Three times in in-text citation, he wrote almost the entire reference of an article as follows: Mkandawire T: Thinking about developmental states in Africa.
+To turn from Frank to John, when completing the questionnaire, this informant pointed out that ‘referring to sources’ was easy for him.
+However, an examination of one of his essays reveals the opposite.
+Three times in in-text citations, he wrote almost the entire reference of an article as follows: Mkandawire T: Thinking about developmental states in Africa.
 Cambridge journal of Economics, 2001, p.
 289. He also mentioned the following reference within the text: Edigheji O (2005): A democratic State in Africa? www.aps.org.za.
-Furthermore, this essay does not have a conclusion and a reference list (bibliography) in spite of the use of several scholarly works yet he claims that writing a reference list/bibliography and ‘writing conclusions’ is easy for him.
-Given that effective writing is part of the academic message (Turner 2004) and an integral part of every student’s academic life (Turner and Street 1999), there is doubt that these students’ inability to handle academic writing would negatively affect their academic progress and performance.
+Furthermore, this essay has neither a conclusion nor a reference list (bibliography) in spite of the use of several scholarly works yet the student claimed that writing a reference list/bibliography and ‘writing conclusions’ was easy for him.
+Given that effective writing is part of the academic message (Turner 2004) and an integral part of every student’s academic life (Turner and Street 1999), there is little doubt that these students’ inability to produce academic writing of the quality expected by the university would have negatively affected their academic progress and performance.

-The respondents were also asked to rate the aspects of academic reading according to the level of difficulty.
-The question was answered by seventeen participants; another four pointed out that this question is not applicable since they did not experience any difficulty as regards academic reading.Their views are presented in Table 2 below:
+The respondents were also asked to rate aspects of academic reading according to level of difficulty.
+The question was answered by seventeen participants; another four pointed out that this question was not applicable to them since they did not experience any difficulty in regard to academic reading.
+The views of the 17 respondents are presented in Table 2 below: